Shopify/mobile-buy-sdk-android/README.md

 Learn more about [GraphQL aliases](http://graphql.org/learn/queries/#aliases).

 ## Graph.Client [⤴](#table-of-contents)
-The `GraphClient` is a network layer built on top of `OkHttp` from Square that executes `query` and `mutation` requests.
+The `GraphClient` is a network layer built on top of `OkHttp` from Square that prepares `GraphCall` to execute `query` and `mutation` requests.
 It also provides conveniences for polling and retrying requests.
 To get started with `GraphClient ` you need the following:

 - Your shop's `.myshopify.com` domain.
 - Your API key, which can be obtained in your shop's admin page.